kiedtl/website/src/content/blog/wm.md

 the middle of this, I added Plan9 movement [^5] to `dwm`, allowing me to use floating windows easily (when necessary -- I still prefer tiling). [^6]

 So -- download `dwm`, add some patches, and give it a shot.
 Unless you know how to program in C, I'd recommend using someone else's setup (like Luke Smith's or Mitch Weaver's) instead of trying to build your own setup from scratch. [^7]

 And remember, if you think `dwm` sucks: *default* `dwm` sucks.
 Give it some love, and feel free to rewrite the keybindings in `config.h` to suit your taste.

 ### why tiling?
 I'm sometimes asked why I like tiling so much.
 Here's a non-exhaustive list of reasons:
 - windows are automatically arranged; no more messing with individual windows.
 - efficient use of screen real estate.
-- you barely need to even reach for the mouse.
 - and anyway, they look cool. especially with the useless gaps 8-)

 <br><hr/><br>